 So if you’re asking, can I retire at 55? it’s important to know that you won’t have Social Security as a source of income for a few years.
 And that if you decide to take those benefits as soon as you’re able to, they’ll be less than what you’d get if you waited until full retirement age instead.

-Can I Retire at 55 and Take Money From a 401(k) or IRA?
+Can I Retire at 55 and Take Money From My 401(k) or IRA?

-Saving money in a 401(k) and/or Individual Retirement Account can help to fund your early retirement goals.
-But you may run into a snag when trying to take money from those accounts before age 59 ½.
+Saving money in a 401(k) or individual retirement account can help to fund your early retirement goals.
+But you may run into a snag when trying to take money from those accounts before age 59.5.

 This means you’ll need to have savings and investments outside of these plans you can tap.
 An online brokerage account could be a good place to start.
 But remember that selling investments at a profit can trigger capital gains tax.
 You could also supplement a brokerage account with regular savings accounts, money market accounts, cash value life insurance or an annuity.